 Off-site classes have been continued in selected areas using a variety of distance education technology (audio teleconferencing and video/computers).
 The Roanoke site was established in 1988 with an agreement between Radford University and Carilion Roanoke Memorial Hospital (CRMH).
 CRMH closed its diploma school and has worked closely with RU to have on-site basic baccalaureate instruction located in the Roanoke area.

 The nursing education curriculum has continued to change in response to the health care needs and delivery mechanisms in the region, Commonwealth, nation, and world.
 The current average enrollment is 600, with approximately 280 in the upper division, 300 in the lower division and 52 in the doctoral program.
 The School of Nursing offers BSN and RN-BSN undergraduate tracks.
-At the graduate level,the DNP is offered to post-BSN, post-MSN with certification, and post-masters in nursing without certification with concentrations in Family Nurse Practitioner, Nurse Midwifery, and Psychiatric Mental Health Nurse Practitioner/Clinical Nurse Specialist.
-A post-MSN Clinical Nurse Specialist concentration is also available.
+At the graduate level,the DNP is offered to post-BSN, post-MSN with certification, and post-masters in nursing without certification with concentrations in Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner/Clinical Nurse Specialist.
 Since its inception the Radford University School of Nursing has graduated more than 2,000 students.